Visitor centre

 Continental drift

-Experience the continental drift in our multimedia exhibition.
+Experience the continental drift in our interactive exhibition.

 Lögrétta

-Our old law council comes to live and guests learn about the role and history of the law council.
+Our old law council comes to live and guests obtain information how the old council used to operate.

 The image of Þingvellir